-for topping: roasted peanuts, cilantro, basil, or green onions
+for topping: roasted peanuts, chopped green onions

 Prevent your screen from going dark